Central Connecticut Health District

 2080 Silas Deane Highway, Rocky Hill

 The Central Connecticut Health District is the local health department serving the towns of Berlin, Newington, Rocky Hill and Wethersfield.

 The Central Connecticut Health District is committed to improving the quality of life in our communities through prevention of disease and injury, fostering of a healthy environment, and promotion of the health of our residents.

-Bike Helmets, Flu Clinic, Asthma, Vaccines and Other Services
+Bike Helmets, Flu Clinics, Asthma, Vaccines and Other Services

 Bike Helmets – The Central Connecticut Health District sells SNELL certified, American National Standards Institute (ANSI) approved bike helmets at the low price of $10.00 each.
 Available in a variety of colors, they come in: